Seller of Dreams

 Nef-Esen’s believed the soul resided in the gut, but Ahaden thought he should explain further.
 Melzena was not a Nef-Esen dwarf.
 “It takes control of your thoughts and emotions, immersing you in the dream.”

-Melzena pulled her hood back by a thumb span, gaze intent, hands moving.
-Ahaden looked to Zapadne for translation.
+Melzena pulled her hood back by a thumb span.
+Her gaze was intent.
+Her hands moved, and Ahaden looked to Zapadne for translation.

 “Where do you find your dreams?” he said.